appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

 code which does something.
 As you may have noticed we have not written any integration tests seeing if CRadmin is working as intended with Django.
 This kind of testing is allready done in CRadmin, leaving unittesting to us.

-So let's chose three things to test for our list view.
+So let's chose four things to test for our list view.
 First see if it displayes just one message and that the description title is equal to the message's title.
 Second test involves several messages and checks that the body of a each message is shown in the template.
-The third test is for what we did in the template ``message_listbuilder.django.html`` and just checks if the account name which wrote the message is shown in template.
+The third test is to check if the ``block message`` get our content when there are no messages in the system.
+The fourth and final test for this section is for what we did in the template ``message_listbuilder.django.html`` and just checks if the account name which wrote the message is shown in template.

 So far we have used the hmtls selector ``one``.
 When displaying several messages in a template we need to use the htmls